-The ability to regulate emotions is crucial for mental health yet is underexplored in individuals with Parkinson's disease (PD).
+The ability to regulate emotions is crucial for mental health yet is underexplored in individuals with PD.
 Symptoms like depression, anxiety, apathy, and alexithymia (referring to difficulty in describing and communicating one's feelings) can all impact mental well-being and quality of life in both clinical and non-clinical populations.
 Understanding the relationship between individuals' tendencies to use certain strategies to regulate emotions, such as reappraisal (reinterpreting a negative situation) or distraction (shifting focus away from the negative situation), and beliefs about one's ability to manage emotions can provide insights into their impact on mental well-being, will facilitate the identification of potential therapeutic targets.

-In this online study, we aim to assess whether individuals with Parkinson's Disease (PD) differ in their tendency to select reappraisal or distraction in an emotion regulation task compared to a group of age-matched healthy individuals.
+In this online study, we aim to assess whether individuals with PD differ in their tendency to select reappraisal or distraction in an emotion regulation task compared to a group of individuals without a diagnosis of PD.
 Additionally, we intend to investigate whether there is a relationship between the choice of regulation strategy and emotion regulation self-efficacy, how regulatory tendencies and self-efficacy are related to mental well-being indicators and cognitive functioning, as well as how these mental well-being indicators are related to cognitive functioning.